 8. User behavior and event tracking

-Monitoring user behavior through event tracking can give you a good idea of how people navigate your website.
+Monitoring user behavior through event tracking can give you an idea of how people navigate your website.
 But before you access this report, set up different events.

 You can then track these events directly in your Google Analytics by heading to Reports > Engagements > Events to view the below report: